ivansafrin/Polycode/BUILD.txt

 The first dependency is CMake.
 It can be downloaded from http://cmake.org/cmake/resources/software.html or installed using apt or rpm on most Linux distributions.
-CMake 2.8.4 or greater is recommended.
+CMake 2.8.8 or greater is now required.

 When Polycode and its Dependencies are built, they will be available in the Release/YourArchitecture folder under the main source tree in